Sophianx234/Sophianx234/README.md

   <h3 align="center"  >
 <p style="line-height: 5;">
     👋 Hi!
 I’m Sophian Abdul Rahman, a passionate Full-Stack Developer with a knack for creating seamless and engaging web applications.
 With a strong foundation in both frontend and backend technologies, I thrive on turning complex problems into intuitive solutions.
     I believe in the power of design and functionality working hand in hand, and I’m always eager to learn and experiment with new technologies.
-When I’m not coding, you can find me rock climbing, experimenting in the kitchen, or diving into my favorite anime series.
+When I’m not coding, you can find me playing video games, watching anime or exploring the latest tech trends.

 Let’s connect 🤝 and collaborate 💡 on innovative projects 🚀!
 </p>